-Currently, the system of providing electricity is divided into three segments: generation, transmission and delivery.
+Providing electricity through central generation can be divided into three segments: generation, transmission and delivery.

 Transmission is the physical transportation of electricity from the generation facility to the delivery company.
 Transporting this energy is accomplished via an interlocking grid of high-voltage lines spanning the country.
 Recent federal actions have opened up access to the transmission system so that all generation companies can feed their electricity into the transmission grid (for a fee), and all delivery companies can receive needed power from that grid.

-Delivery is the distribution of electricity – received from the generation facility, via the grid – for delivery to consumer's homes, farms and businesses over the delivery company's lines and poles.
+Delivery involves the distribution of electricity – received from the generation facility, via the grid – for delivery to consumer's homes, farms and businesses over the delivery company's lines and poles.
 Iowa's distribution electric cooperatives deliver power to their members-owners through a vast network of distribution lines.

 Among the core values of electric cooperatives are customer service and innovation.
-As the electric industry continues to evolve, and as customer needs and market conditions change, electric co-ops must evaluate strategies for distributed energy sources.
-The Iowa Association of Electric Cooperatives works with the Cooperative Research Network to evaluate consumer services and technologies that can improve energy efficiency, increase comfort and satisfaction, and lower costs.
+As the electric industry continues to evolve, and as consumer needs and market conditions change, electric co-ops must evaluate strategies for distributed energy sources.
+The Iowa Association of Electric Cooperatives supports member co-ops as they evaluate consumer services and technologies that can improve energy efficiency, increase comfort and satisfaction, and lower costs.